 People often talk about ancient lost or secret knowledge.
 I can think of only one secret in mysticism and religions, and it is related to lost human adulthood.
 And, likely, the ability has never disappeared, nor is it so secretive, occult or esoteric that anyone other than insiders could understand it.
 It is just hidden, mainly because if a person, even an adult, is considered a child, they always need a parent to guide and support them.
 Hiding the primal adult nature of man drives the business of people who want to control others.”
 The secret knowledge” contains ways to deal with the problems of human spiritual growth.
 It seems that it can only live in indigenous, nomadic and rural cultures; elsewhere, it becomes a mystery, a religion, and the secrets of the initiates.
 Initially, it might have even contained practical information on the problems of human adulthood.
 However, when the high culture obliterated the issues, old wisdom was no longer easy to understand and turned into myths like the story of Adam and Eve.

-“Original sin” means a hereditary fault in genetics
+“Original sin” refers to a hereditary fault in genetics

 The biblical story of the Fall of man echoes the earlier Mesopotamian myth of a king, as a primordial man, who is placed in a divine garden to guard the Tree of life.
 What is the Tree of life?
 Is the myth still possible to understand?
 Despite all the doubts, the tale fits miraculously well as an early explanation for the human psyche’s mental growth problem and genetic defect.
 Let’s take a look!